agimus-project/winter-school-2023/README.md

 To run it, if you are on Linux, PAL provides helpers at https://github.com/pal-robotics/pal_docker_utils to allow running graphical applications.

-You could also run it with eg. `docker run --rm -it reg.saurel.me/aws`, and once inside run the `docker-vnc` to retrieve a link like http://localhost:6080/vnc.html?host=localhost&port=6080 : clic on it to open a virtual desktop.
+You could also run it with eg. `docker run --rm --net=host -it reg.saurel.me/aws`, and once inside run the `docker-vnc` command to retrieve a link like http://localhost:6080/vnc.html?host=localhost&port=6080 : clic on it to open a virtual desktop in your webbrowser.

 #### Docker use

 - for HPP tutorials: it should work out of the box
 - for ROS tutorials: `source /opt/pal/alum/setup.bash`